MistyKnives/Kick4J/README.md

 # User
 Directly access the User API from Kick.com's User Endpoint.
-This method will return the User's ID, Username, Bio, Profile Picture, and Social Media Links.
+This method will return the User's ID, Username, Bio, Profile Picture, and a few more variables.

 ## Get One User
 ```java